Surf Coast Toy Library Child Safe Policy and Statement of Commitment

 We have legal and moral obligations to contact authorities when we are worried about a child’s safety, which we follow rigorously.

-Our organisation has robust recruitment practices for all staff and volunteers.
+Our organisation has robust recruitment practices for all volunteers.

 We have policies, procedures and education in place that support our staff and volunteers to achieve these commitments.